Walsh article from 1924 |

 Simply as an example, if 2/3 is the majority that remained (just keeping the math simple) and 1/3 left, that would have been 30 camps or families before the split, or 90-120 "warriors".
 If each warrior had X number of family members .. you get the idea .. a pretty good size camp for the time.

 But the point really is, if the main body of Tonkawa are in Bastrop, they aren't in Austin.
+Given estimates of population size, it's not reasonable to have a main camp in Bastrop, another group on the Rio Grande, and yet another 250 camped in Austin.

 This also jives with other eye witness accounts of Austin and Bastrop in 1842 (Latham, Francis.
 Travels in the Republic of Texas, 1842)